simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

     $hostgroup = 'elasticsearch'
   }

-.. only:: not simp_4

-   Then, ensure that a file called 'elasticsearch.yaml' is present in the ``/etc/puppet/environments/simp/hieradata/hostgroups/`` directory and contains the following content.

-.. only:: simp_4

-   Then, ensure that a file called 'elasticsearch.yaml' is present in the ``/etc/puppet/hieradata/hostgroups/`` directory and contains the following content.
+Then, ensure that a file called 'elasticsearch.yaml' is present in the ``/etc/puppetlabs/code/environments/simp/hieradata/hostgroups/`` directory and contains the following content.

 .. code-block:: yaml